- WA has the best recreational crayfish fishery in the world and Recfishwest will fight to protect it;

 - Nearshore crayfish abundance is critical to supporting quality fishing;

 - Recfishwest will never support any proposals that adversely impact on our fishing experiences.

 Recfishwest believes that all WA fish stocks must be managed to provide optimal benefits to the WA community.

-In December, the Minister for Fisheries announced a plan to grow the rock lobster industry by increasing the quota available to the commercial sector by 1700 tonnes.
+In December, Fisheries Minister Dave Kelly announced a plan to grow the rock lobster industry by increasing the quota available to the commercial sector by 1700 tonnes.

-Recfishwest CEO Dr Andrew Rowland said Recfishwest has significant concerns about the plan which is currently open for consultation.
+Recfishwest CEO Dr Andrew Rowland said Recfishwest had significant concerns about the plan which is currently open for consultation.

 He said high numbers of crayfish close to shore in the last few years thanks to conservative management has significantly increased the catchability for recreational fishers, which has led to record high participation rates.

 “In recent years fishing experiences for recreational fishers had been boosted and participation has grown to almost 60,000 licence holders thanks to high abundances of crayfish on inshore reefs,” Dr Rowland said.

 “We are keen to understand how these inshore reef areas will be protected under any proposal to grow the Western Rock Lobster Industry.